ibexa/documentation-developer/docs/migrating/common_issues.md

 ```
 The command can be executed in two modes:

+- list / dry-run - prints table with all corrupted relations that will be deleted (to be executed first)
 - fix - executes clean up
-- list / dry-run - prints table with all corrupted relations that will be deleted

 You can read more about this issue here: [EZP-27254](https://jira.ez.no/browse/EZP-27254)